quru/qis/doc/image_help.md

 is to be printed or included in a printable document.
 A value of 72 or 96 is the typical resolution of a traditional computer monitor, while 150, 300, 600 and higher are common resolutions supported by inkjet and laser printers.
 Specifying a value of 0 leaves the image's existing resolution unchanged.
-If you do not specify a value, the image server's default DPI setting is used (or if there is no default value, the image's existing resolution again remains unchanged).

 The DPI value affects the physical size of an image when printed.
 For example, an image with a width of 1000 pixels (dots), at a resolution of 300 DPI, will be 1000 &div; 300 = 3 &frac13; inches, or